Lu-Dong-365/sentiment/README.md

 sampledata.json

 software	could	run	on	this	sample	data.
-Download the sampledata.jason with finalweb.ipynb under same path.
+Download the sampledata.json with finalweb.ipynb under same path.
 Run finalweb.ipynb file to test to system.